b-dittrich/cGAN/README.txt

+Codes for my report "A (conditional) Generative Adversarial Network".
+The PDF-file can be found here: https://www.mathematik.uni-wuerzburg.de/en/scientificcomputing/teaching/documents-lecture-notes-downloads-etc/

 Instruction for the code files:

 The path of the trained models must not be changed unless it is also changed in the code.